SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/quickstart.md

 The [`exporters` section](https://opentelemetry.io/docs/collector/configuration/#exporters) describes the places we will send that data.
 The exporter is a component within the collector that sends data to another destination (in this case, Sumo Logic).
 The default configuration file already sets up an exporter called `sumologic`, so we don’t need to specify that again.
 Instead, you'll set up an additional simple console debug logger to see when the collector processes data.

-The `services` section describes how the collector will process the information between when  it scrapes the raw metrics and when it exports it.
+The [`service` section](https://opentelemetry.io/docs/collector/configuration/#service) describes how the collector will process the information between when it scrapes the raw metrics and when it exports it.
 To do this, it will set up a pipeline for the information that can process metrics, logs, or traces differently.
 Here we specify that we want a metrics pipeline that takes the data from the `hostmetrics` receiver and sends it to both Sumo Logic and to our local console logger.
 </details>

 Save this yaml file.
 Now, the collector is ready to start running.